pc0039/project05/README.md

   An offence class that specializes in ranged attacks.
 Has a specialized ranged attack that can attack twice in one turn, a generic melee attack, and a spell.
 Inventory includes a Bow and Arrows, a melee weapon.
 Ranged attack uses skill of agility.

   The class I'm most likely going to implement is Barbarian, which doesn't require creating a new skill or using multiple skills.

+  update 04/27/21
+  - implemented barbarian.hpp & barbarian.cpp, attack names and effects
+  subject to change
+  - modified main to include barbarian.hpp and creation of barbarian entity in the encounter

+  LINES 133-141, 225-235 ARE EDITED!

+ update 04/28/21
+ - made input 6 text file, fixed the barbarian.cpp and .hpp files, modified database.json to inlcude the barbarian character.
+Tweaking the barbarian class attack stats and the input file.